John Ray: Definition of species

 Ray was the first person to produce a biological definition of species, in his 1686 History of Plants:

-"... no surer criterion for determining species has occurred to me than the distinguishing features that perpetuate themselves in propagation from seed.
-Thus, no matter what variations occur in the individuals or the species, if they spring from the seed of one and the same plant, they are accidental variations and not such as to distinguish a species...
-Animals likewise that differ specifically preserve their distinct species permanently; one species never springs from the seed of another nor vice versa".

 Publications

 Ray published about 23 works, depending on how they are counted.
 The biological works were usually in Latin, the rest in English.
-His first publication, while at Cambridge, was the Catalogus plantarum circa Cantabrigiam nascentium (1660), followed by many works, botanical, zoological,theological and literary.
-Until 1670, he wrote his name as John Wray.
+His first publication, while at Cambridge, was the Catalogus plantarum circa Cantabrigiam nascentium (1660), followed by many works, botanical, zoological, theological and literary.
+Until 1670 he wrote his name as John Wray.
 From then on, he used 'Ray', after "having ascertained that such had been the practice of his family before him".